Akanksha-dev/resume/README.md

 # resume
-coding resume by some basic html and css addup the javascript
+coding resume by some basic html and css <br>
+addup the javascript